ArshiaA99/machine-learning-models/Supervised-Models/SGD-Regressor/README.md

-# 📘 Linear Regression Model Example
+# 📘 Linear Regression Model

 ## 🧠 What is Linear Regression?
 Linear Regression is a fundamental supervised learning algorithm used for predicting continuous outcomes based on input features.